Jorge36/CurrencyCapitalApp/README.md

 Application was built for Android and browser.
 Application has different screens on Android and Browser because some elements were hiding on Android.
 Code below how to check if the app is running on Android.

 ```
+function onDeviceReady() {
+    // Cordova is now initialized.
+Have fun!

     var ua = navigator.userAgent;
     if (ua.match(/Android/i)){
         hide("inputNumber");